1005 N. Marion St.

 • Uniform Patrol

 The Pinellas County Sheriff’s Office manages the jail with more than 4,000 beds.
 Pinellas County Jail (PCJ) inmates are held before trial or while under a sentence for a felony or misdemeanor crime.
 The four facilities of the PCJ include the North, South, Health, and Central divisions.
+PCSO is also responsible for law enforcement services at the jail facilities and provides courthouse security for Florida’s 6th Judicial Circuit.

 Attorney for Felony, Misdemeanor, or DUI Arrest by PCSO

-We represent clients arrested for a felony, misdemeanor, or DUI, throughout Pinellas County, including St. Petersburg, Clearwater, Tarpon Springs, Largo, Pinellas Park, Kenneth City, and Indian Shores
+If you were arrested by an officer with the Pinellas County Sheriff’s Office, contact an experienced criminal defense attorney at Sammis Law Firm.
+We represent clients arrested for a felony, misdemeanor, or DUI, throughout Pinellas County, including St. Petersburg, Clearwater, Tarpon Springs, Largo, Pinellas Park, Kenneth City, and Indian Shores.

 We are familiar with the tactics used by officers with law enforcement agencies in Pinellas County, including the PCSO.

 Sammis Law Firm’s main office is in downtown Tampa, FL.
 We have additional offices in Clearwater at 14010 Roosevelt Blvd Suite 701, Clearwater, FL 33762-3820.
+Don’t face the judge alone.
+Contact our experienced criminal defense lawyers for Pinellas County, FL.

 Call 727-210-7004.

-Obtaining Body Worn Camera Recordings from the Sheriff’s Office in Pinellas County
+Obtaining Body Worn Camera Recordings from PCSO

 Pinellas County Sheriff’s Office maintains body-worn camera recordings on Evidence.com for PCSO cases only.
 This evidence may be obtained during the discovery process when criminal charges are pending by emailing records@pcsonet.com with a copy of the Answer to Demand and the notice of appearance for the criminal defense attorney of record.